msalibian/RBF/README.md

 Finally, we compare the prediction accuracy obtained with each of the fits.
-Because we are not interested in predicting well any possible outliers in the data, we use a 5%-trimmed mean squared prediction error:
+Because we are not interested in predicting well any possible outliers in the data, we evaluate the quality of the predictions using a 5%-trimmed mean squared prediction error (effectively measuring the prediction accuracy on 95% of the data).
+We use this alpha-trimmed mean squared function:

 ``` r
 tms <- function(a, alpha=.1) {